cam-a/storj-filesync/README.md

 # storj-filesync

-Sync a local directory to a Storj bucket of the same name
+Sync a local directory to a storj bucket of the same name

 If this bucket does not exist, it will be created